-The management options prescribed by the physician depend upon the severity of condition.
+Management options The management options prescribed by the physician depending upon the severity of the condition.
 The management options for sleep apnea can broadly be divided into the following categories;

 - Conservative Therapy – Conservative measures can be helpful to manage and prevent the progression of Sleep Apnea.
-Some of the recommendation for this form of therapy are avoiding supine positions while sleeping, quitting smoking, avoiding sedatives and maintaining a healthy sleep cycle.
+Some of the recommendations for this form of therapy is avoiding supine positions while sleeping, quitting smoking, avoiding sedatives, and maintaining a healthy sleep cycle.

-- Mechanical Therapy – These mechanical measures includes the use of specialized appliances to alleviate the symptoms associated to sleep apnea.
-This includes nasal Continuous Positive Airway Pressure (CPAP), Bi-level Positive Airway Pressure (Bi-PAP) and Oral Appliance Therapy.
+- Mechanical Therapy – These mechanical measures includes the use of specialized appliances to alleviate the symptoms associated with sleep apnea.
+This includes nasal Continuous Positive Airway Pressure (CPAP), Bi-level Positive Airway Pressure (Bi-PAP), and Oral Appliance Therapy.

 - Pharmacotherapy – Medicines are usually not used in primary treatment, but some medications may be prescribed to supplement treatment.

 - Surgery – Surgical intervention may be necessary to treat severe cases of sleep apnea.
-These surgeries focus on modifying the anatomy of the airway and the tissue causing blockage.
-Some surgeries which are performed for management of sleep apnea include craniofacial reconstruction, uvulopalatopharyngoplasty and tracheostomy.
+These surgeries focus on modifying the anatomy of the airway and the tissue causing a blockage.
+Some surgeries which are performed for the management of sleep apnea include craniofacial reconstruction, uvulopalatopharyngoplasty, and tracheostomy.

-- Bi-PAP machine provides two pressure settings – one for inhalation which is high-ipap and one of exhalation which is low-epap.
+- The bi-PAP machine provides two pressure settings – one for inhalation which is high-ipap and one of exhalation which is low-epap.

 - The settings of Bi-PAP machines can be adjusted to match the person’s rate of breathing.

-- CPAP machines are usually more affordable than Bi-PAP and has simple settings but may not be adequate for people suffering from severe obstructive sleep apnea.
+- CPAP machines are usually more affordable than Bi-PAP and have simple settings but may not be adequate for people suffering from severe obstructive sleep apnea.

 - The use of Bi-Pap machines is usually recommended by the physician when treatment with CPAP fails or is inadequate.